PrestaShop/prestashop.github.io/content/news/releases/prestashop-8-1-rc1-release.md

 Much like the public beta, the release candidate phase holds great significance in gearing up for the forthcoming release.
 At this stage, we're urging all community members to get this version, install it, and see how it performs in their individual settings.

 Here are some examples of how you can help:
-* If you have access to a real shop, set up a copy of it in a separate environment and update it to PrestaShop 8 using the [upgrade module](https://github.com/PrestaShop/autoupgrade/releases).
-See if you notice any issues on the shop compared to your previous version.
 * If you are a module or theme developer, check if they work well with this new version.
 * If you notice any problem and you think it is caused by the new version, please [report it on GitHub](https://github.com/PrestaShop/PrestaShop/issues/new/choose).
 * Don’t hesitate to [contribute to fixing bugs](https://devdocs.prestashop-project.org/8/contribute/contribute-pull-requests/) if you can!